Kitware/trame/docs/content/docs/getting_started.md

 ## Method calls

-When building a client/server application you will need to be able to trigger methods on both side and Trame as some easy to do that.
+When building a client/server application you will need to be able to trigger methods on both side and Trame has some easy ways to do that.

 ### Bind method to a button click

-The example below re-use the function we had defined before but now we bind it to a button.
+The example below re-uses the function we had defined before but now we bind it to a button.

 ```python
 from trame.html import vuetify